-Miami Beach: Parkview Kayak Launch Results
+Miami Beach: Parkview/Kayak Launch Results

-PRIORITY SITE- MIAMI: LITTLE RIVER POCKET PARK
+PRIORITY SITE - MIAMI: LITTLE RIVER POCKET PARK

-In 2023, 89% of samples taken from Little River Pocket Park exceeded state health standards.
+In 2024, 93% of samples taken from Little River Pocket Park failed to meet state health standards.
 Efforts are underway to pinpoint the sources of pollution at this site.
 This park remains an important recreational space for the community, offering a green oasis in an urban setting.